themeparks APIthemeparks.com ↗

 Live Data and Wait Times

-get_entity_live_datafor multiple Disney and Universal parks and displays current queue lengths. - Create a trip-planning tool that reads
+get_entity_live_datafor multiple parks and surfaces the shortest queues. - Create a trip-planning tool that uses

 | Tier | Price | Credits/month | Rate limit |